DD2480G19/teammates2/README.md

 > 5. writing documentation;
 > 6. writing code;
 > 7. running code?
->
-> For setting up tools and libraries (step 4), enumerate all dependencies you took care of and where you spent your time, if that time exceeds 30 minutes.

-> **From assignment description:**
-> Document your experience.
-Keep track of how your team spends its time.
->
-> Note: We might have to change format from a table if it doesn't look good when filling it in.

 Time spent for each team member and category [hours]:
 | Team member | 1 | 2 | 3 | 4 | 5 | 6 | 7 | In total |